 Form placement isn’t one-size-fits-all.
 Think about where most visitors land on your site, how your buyer personas want to interact with your brand, and the overall user experience.

 Consider questions like, “Will my target audience get frustrated with a pop-up the second they enter our site, or will they find it helpful?”

 Once someone completes your form, thank and welcome them.

-A kickback email is an email that gives your new lead something in return for their information.
-In the case of an email sign up form kickback email, you’ll want to welcome your new lead and perhaps offer them links to useful content.
-Thank them for their interest and get them excited about their decision to give you their personal information.
+A kickback email gives your new lead something in return for their information.
+In the case of an email sign-up, you’ll want to welcome your new lead and perhaps offer them links to useful content.
+Get them excited about their decision to give you their personal information.

-Five Great Email Newsletter Signup Form Examples
+Email Sign-up Form Examples

-When you head to theSkimm’s website, the first thing you see is their email sign up form.
-That’s because their entire business revolves around a subscription. theSkimm is a daily email about the top news stories around the globe, so it would only make sense for their homepage to contain their sign up form.
+When you head to Blavity's website, the first thing you see is their email pop-up.
+That’s because their entire business revolves around a subscription.
+Blavity is an online publication that gathers top news stories from around the globe.
+The placement of their sign-up form fits with its offering.

 The form is simple and only requires an email address.
-After form submission, new leads receive a kickback email that welcomes them and also provides them with the code, as promised.
+After form submission, new leads receive a kickback email that welcomes them and provides them with the code, as promised.

-Email sign up forms are a simple, efficient and effective way to obtain leads, create more conversions, and increase your overall sales.
-You’ll reach your audience with email sign up forms that are straightforward and embedded on a convenient location on your website.
+Email sign-up forms are a simple, efficient, and effective way to obtain leads, create more conversions, and increase your overall sales.
+You’ll reach your audience with email sign-up forms that are straightforward and embedded in a convenient location on your website.